 • Comminuted fracture – the bone shatters into three or more parts.
 This is a complex injury because the sharp ends of the broken bone can cause damage to nerves or blood vessels.

 • Avulsion fracture – a ligament or tendon pulls a small piece of bone from the tibia.
-This usually happens where your patella tendon is anchored at the upper part of your tibia or on the inside of your ankle where important ankle ligaments attach onto the malleoli.
+This usually happens where your patella tendon is anchored at the upper part of your tibia or on the inside of your ankle where important ankle ligaments attach to the malleoli.

 • Greenstick or incomplete fracture – when one side of the bone cracks and the opposite side bends without breaking.
-This injury is only found in children, because their bones are softer.
+This injury is only found in children because their bones are softer.

 • Open vs closed fracture – when the skin and muscle over the tibia is torn, with a piece of the bone sticking out, it is called an open fracture.